-The following suggestions of things to consider will help you to think through what you need to do when moving from situations where people can meet face to face, in groups, to situations where remote working becomes necessary.
+The suggestions on this page will help you think about what you need to do when moving from face to face influence and participation, to remote activities.

-- Have you considered people’s knowledge of and access to the right resources, technology and digital platforms to stay connected?
-Remember that not everybody has access to mobile phones, Wi-Fi and other equipment so asking people about their preferred ways of communicating and working is essential.
+Remember that not everybody has access to mobile phones, Wi-Fi and other equipment.
+It's essential to ask people about their preferred ways of communicating and working.

-- those who may find in-person meetings difficult due to sensory difficulties
+- People who find in-person meetings difficult because of sensory difficulties

 Communicating with participants